daviemakz/risen-js-docs/docs/security.md

 Risen.JS is intended to be used only by trusted clients inside trusted environments.

-This means that usually, it is not a good idea to expose the Risen.JS service port directly to the internet or to an environment where untrusted clients can directly access the Risen.JS port.
+This means that usually, it is not a good idea to expose the Risen.JS service port directly to the internet or to an environment where untrusted clients can directly access the Risen.JS port or any of its services.

+This is best implemented by whitelisting only the ports you want to expose externally rather than forbidding certain ports _e.g. in the case of HTTP(s) port 80 & 443._

 As Risen.JS is designed for building full server-side applications Risen.JS it includes the robust [Express](http://expressjs.com) library to make building RESTFul API's which you can expose to untrusted environments.
 This is the only port which should be accessible outside of your trusted environment.

 ### Using `harden` option

-We include an optional harden option for all Express servers which can be enabled by setting this to `true` when configuring your [http](apirisen.md#http-configuration) server(s). _It is disabled by default._
+We include an optional harden option for all Express servers which can be enabled by setting this to `true` when configuring your [http](apirisen.md#http-configuration) server(s).

 This is powered by [Helmet](https://github.com/helmetjs/helmet) which protects your app from some well-known web vulnerabilities by setting HTTP headers appropriately.
 Default protections include: